dragan-ivanovic/logish/README.md

   - _Logish_ implements attributed variables, allowing multiple constraint solvers at the same time.
-The same mechanism is used by `freeze` and the finite fdDomain solver.
+The same mechanism is used by `freeze` and the finite domain solver.

 ## Basic use